Aus Net Consultation4

 Complaints & feedback

-AusNet Services views each complaint as an improvement opportunity, and we will do our best to resolve the issue to your satisfaction.
+AusNet views each complaint as an improvement opportunity, and we will do our best to resolve the issue to your satisfaction.

 We will acknowledge receipt of your complaint within two working days.
 Our aim is to resolve your complaint within ten working days.